top of page

 Bride and groom on grand staircase in dimly lit stone hall.
 Bride's veil cascades down steps.
 Gothic windows and arch evoke romance.

-Knox College is one of the most awesome backdrops at the University of Toronto.
-Its old buildings, stone walkways, and historic feel make it a hit with couples who dig romantic, classic places.
+Knox College is one of the most stunning backdrops at the University of Toronto.
+Its old buildings, stone walkways, and historic feel make it a favorite for couples who appreciate romantic, classic venues.
 It has three main areas that are super photogenic:

 The Chapel